 Welcome to Norton's Winter Wonderland

-We started early this year - our first item was been put out on display for Halloween (to support a scary animated spider!) - the two 20' bright-red tent poles that support the tent lights and Snoopy's Bi-plane!
+We started early for 2014 - our first item was been put out on display for Halloween (to support a scary animated spider!) - the two 20' bright-red tent poles that support the tent lights and Snoopy's Bi-plane!
 They went up on October 8th!
-W0w - an early start for this year.
+W0w - an early start for 2014.
 Actually, the tent poles do double-duty.
 They support a HUGE animated spider that we put up for Halloween (along with other decorations).
 The ice cycles went up in October as well.
 We have pictures of the construction of our 2014 display as well as the final pictures on the website.
-The webcams are running so you can following the action regardless of where you live.
+The webcams were running so folks could follow the action regardless of where you live.
 Of course - there is no substitute for seeing it in person!
-It should be up through December 27th assuming no rain is forecast for that day or the 28th.
-We have lost several days already (as of 12/7) due to rain - and more is coming this coming week (according to current forecast).
+If you missed it this year, well - 2015's display is just 11 months away!!

 Our display for 2013 was great!
 We only lost 2 nights of running due to rain!
 That was a record as far as I can remember.
 In 2011, it seemed like we are off more than we were on due to rain!.
 Images and videos of the 2013 display are included in this website.